 How morphing paste is made

-The team has made tiny grooves in the dough of the pasta (made only of semolina flour and water) according to patterns that from time to time make it transform into tubes, spirals, twists and waves once cooked.
+The team has made tiny grooves in the dough (made only of semolina flour and water) according to patterns that from time to time make it transform into tubes, spirals, twists and waves once cooked.

 Morphing pasta looks and above all tastes like traditional pasta.
 The study opens up new possibilities for food design to reduce packaging, and save space in warehouses and transport carriers.